About this site

 THE FOREST FLOOR

 The forest floor of primary tropical rainforest is rarely the thick, tangled jungle of movies and adventure stories.
-It is actually quite the opposite: the floor is relatively clear of vegetation due to the deep darkness created by perhaps 100 feet (30 m) of canopy vegetation above.
-The canopy not only blocks out sunlight, but damps wind and rain.
-A visitor to the rainforest during a rainstorm will usually not immediately feel falling rain because so much is deflected and collected by various canopy plants.
-The blocking of wind by the canopy makes the forest floor a calm place where only the slightest breeze blows during tropical thunderstorms.
-When hiking in primary tropical rainforest a flashlight may be more useful than a machete since the subdued lighting limits ground growth.
-Instead of choking vegetation, a visitor will find large tree trunks, interspersed hanging vines and lianas, and countless seedlings and saplings and a relatively small number of ground plants.
+It is actually rather the opposite: the floor is relatively clear of vegetation due to the deep darkness created by perhaps 100 feet (30 m) of canopy vegetation above.
+The canopy not only blocks out sunlight, but dampens wind and rain, so much so that a visitor to the rainforest may not immediately know it is raining because raindrops are deflected and collected by various canopy plants.
+Wind is also cut by overhead vegetation.

 The term "jungle" is frequently applied to forest areas having dense ground growth.
 Such "jungle" is characteristic of disturbed forest, usually near the forest edges, in recently opened light gaps, river banks, and areas where the forest is reclaiming previously cleared land.
 Vigorous ground growth is only possible where plenty of light is available—where there is a break or thinning in the light-absorbing canopy which screens out all but the 0.5-5 percent of light that reaches the floor in the primary forest.